 Open-source tools like Sphinx, MkDocs, and Doxygen provide powerful documentation generation capabilities.
 Commercial solutions like Adobe FrameMaker and Madcap Flare offer enterprise-level features for complex documentation projects.

-Remember that the best documentation tool is one that matches your team’s specific needs, technical skills, and project requirements.
+Remember that the best documentation tool used for creating user documentation is one that matches your team’s specific needs, technical skills, and project requirements.
 Invest time in testing multiple tools, gathering team feedback, and understanding your documentation workflow before making a final selection.

 4: Structure Your Content Logically